Alaska city honors Guardsmen killed in crash after ‘64 quake

 “I’m just glad they remember him in that light, for the good he was doing,” Theobald said.

-Ken Ayers Jr. plans to have his entire family at the ceremony to honor his father, the flight engineer.
+Ken Ayers Jr. had his entire family at the ceremony to honor his father, the flight engineer.

 He was only 21 months old when the plane went down, but he learned from his mother, Nettie Jo, about his father’s love for fishing and hunting.
 That’s what drew the family back to Alaska after his father’s active service days in the Air Force.